docsifyjs/awesome-docsify/README.md

 - [docsify-plugin-page-history](https://github.com/simochee/docsify-plugin-page-history) - A plugin for per-by-page history.
 - [docsify-bilibili](https://github.com/denganliang/docsify-bilibili) - A docsify plugin for easy to show biliblili video in markdown.
 - [docsify-betterembed](https://github.com/FlippedCodes/docsify-betterembed) - A docsify.js plugin to embed selective areas from another markdown file.
+- [docsify-navbar-fixed](https://github.com/LIGMATV/docsify-navbar-fixed) - A new always on top customizable and pretty navigation bar for your docs.

 ## Themes